cdot/SVGcut/DEVELOPING.md

 + Use `npm run doc` to generate and check code documentation.

 ## Third-party Libraries
-SVG2Gcode makes heavy use of a number of third party libraries:
+SVGcut makes heavy use of third party libraries:
 + `knockout` is used to bind UI elements in the HTML to members in view models.
 + `bootstrap` is used to format the UI, and provides some widgets.
 + `snap` is used for manipulating SVG in the DOM.
 + `clipper` is used for polygon operations.
+Authors of these libraries are acknowledged and thanked.
 Please avoid the use of any libraries that have overlapping functionality.